apache/couchdb-documentation/src/api/ddoc/views.rst

 Search index partitioning type
 ------------------------------

 A search index will inherit the partitioning type from the ``options.partitioned`` field of the design document that contains it.

 Index functions
 ---------------

 Attempting to index by using a data field that does not exist fails.
-To avoid this problem, use an appropriate :ref:`index_guard_clauses <api/ddoc/view>`.
+To avoid this problem, use the appropriate :ref:`index_guard_clauses <api/ddoc/view>`.

 .. note::
     Your indexing functions operate in a memory-constrained environment where the document itself forms a part of the memory that is used in that environment.
 Your code's stack and document must fit inside this memory.
 In other words, a document must be loaded in order to be indexed.
     Documents are limited to a maximum size of 64 MB.

 .. note::
     Within a search index, do not index the same field name with more than one data